Guidance on taking leave

 - Extended Leave of Absence FMLA Preliminary Request

-How should I handle taking leave if I am withheld because I tested positive?
+How should I handle taking leave if I test positive?

 You should use your personally accrued leave if you are symptomatic and unable to work remotely.
 If you exhaust all of your personally accrued leave, you may be eligible to apply for additional leave through the university’s leave donation program that was established at the beginning of the pandemic.